By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 526|Page: 1|3 min read

-Spotify’s formation in 2011 interlinked the demand for access to the music that one wanted to listen to and legality.
-In an interview with The New Yorker, Spotify CEO Daniel Ek explained his inspiration for Napster saying, “It came back to me constantly that Napster was such an amazing consumer experience, and I wanted to see if it could be a viable business.”
-There was a great understanding that with the inevitability of technology’s growth, piracy had a more attractive model to legal methods, drawing those who would consider paying for a service to pirating.
-Ek goes onto explain “It’s not like people want to be pirates.
-They just want a great experience.”
-Since Ek’s comments, Spotify as of September 2019, has gone on to have 248 million monthly users worldwide, with 113 million paying subscribers and being a part of the largest revenue sector for music sales since 2016.
+Spotify’s formation in 2008 interlinked the demand for access to the music that one wanted to listen to with legality.
+In an interview with The New Yorker, Spotify CEO Daniel Ek explained his inspiration from Napster, saying, “It came back to me constantly that Napster was such an amazing consumer experience, and I wanted to see if it could be a viable business” (Seabrook, 2014).
+There was a great understanding that with the inevitability of technology’s growth, piracy had a more attractive model than legal methods, drawing those who would consider paying for a service to pirating.
+Ek goes on to explain, “It’s not like people want to be pirates.
+They just want a great experience” (Seabrook, 2014).

-A highlighted issue by Spotify themselves in a letter to their investors in July 2019 was that they “missed on subs” which was subsequently reported with worrying titles, for example “Spotify Now Has 232 Million Users, But Only Half of Them Pay for Music”.
-Despite this, Spotify, like all of its competitors holds the subscription service for its premium features, this is likely due to that “in the United States, subscription-based television series, for example, faired remarkably well through the recession.”
-Several music labels were quick to notice this effect with exectives at Warner Music explaining that they’re “bullish on subscriptions”.
+A highlighted issue by Spotify themselves in a letter to their investors in July 2019 was that they “missed on subs,” which was subsequently reported with worrying titles, for example, “Spotify Now Has 232 Million Users, But Only Half of Them Pay for Music” (Spotify, 2019).
+Despite this, Spotify, like all of its competitors, holds the subscription service for its premium features.
+This is likely due to the observation that “in the United States, subscription-based television series, for example, fared remarkably well through the recession” (Smith, 2020).
+Several music labels were quick to notice this effect, with executives at Warner Music explaining that they’re “bullish on subscriptions” (Smith, 2020).

-Currently there is a large concern for the rise in piracy in music industry.
-There is a heavy question looming over what beholds for audiences and their viewing habits, the following years will show whether individuals will expend the cost of the different services, or whether it will drive audiences to more piracy.
+Currently, there is a large concern over the rise in piracy in the music industry.
+There is a heavy question looming over what the future holds for audiences and their listening habits.
+The following years will show whether individuals will continue to pay for the different services available or whether it will drive audiences back to piracy.
+The industry must remain vigilant and innovative to adapt to these changing dynamics.

 Browse our vast selection of original essay samples, each expertly formatted and styled